knoepdan/CyberSecRappi/13_ForensicReadiness/Tasks/9_MicrosoftOfficeDropper&Ransomware.md

   [ file where event.type in ("change","deletion","creation")  and file.extension:("jpg","docx","zip")]
   [ file where stringContains(file.name, "ost") ]
 ```
-Rule used for rule.
+EQL used for rule later on.
 Detects that powershell is started from Word and then we see some rename actions and filenames end with ost.

-**9. Create a rule out of it**
+**9. Create a rule out of it (and test)**
--> see lab tasks
+Creating see via Security > Manage > Rules > Create new rule (more see lab task)

+After enabling custom rule, repeat attack (open word file) to see if rule works.
 ![Custom rule works](9_CustomRuleWorks.png)

+## Solutions
+see steps